-Dr. Chenet will work with your primary care physician or pulmonologist to treat snoring and sleep apnea.
-Oftentimes, patients find relief with a custom-made oral appliance that holds the jaw forward and opens air passages.
+Dr. Chenet will work with your primary care physician or pulmonologist to treat snoring and sleep apnea in Viera.
+Oftentimes, patients find relief with a custom-made oral appliance that holds the jaw and/or tongue in a position that opens the airway for easy breathing.
 The appliance fits comfortably in the mouth and is worn during sleep.
 Most patients have little trouble adjusting to the appliances and notice an immediate improvement in the quality of sleep received.
+The best part is that it’s easy to travel with, so you’ll never have to take breaks away from your treatment.
 Dr. Chenet and your physician will help you determine the best treatment available for your unique situation.

 If you have any questions or want to schedule a consultation, please don’t hesitate to contact our office!